sukun1045/music_basic_theory/README.md

 - The relative minor and its major key have the same key signautre.The only difference is that the relative minor's scale starts on a different tonic, or first note.
 The *tonic*, or starting point, of a relative minor is a minor third-or three half steps-lower than its relative major key.
 - On sheet music, the relative minor is the note one full line or space below the major key note.

-## Intervals: The Distance between Pitches
+## Section 8: Intervals: The Distance between Pitches
 - The distance between two musical pitches is called an *interval* (音程).
 - Scales and chords are both built from intervals.
 Music gets its richeness from intervals.
 ### Breaking Down Harmonic and Melodic Intervals